Moths

 Noctuidae is the largest family of moths.
 We found many of them in Brisbane and listed as follow.

-Subfamily CATOCALINAE - Owl Moths
+Subfamily CATOCALINAE - Semi-loopers and Owl Moths

 Moths in subfamily Catocalinae are usually medium to large in size.
 Most of them have robust body and broad wings.
 Some of the them have brightly coloured hind wings which are normally covered.
 Some other have eye-shaped patterns on their wings.